mateusrevoredo/dotfiles/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About/Motivation <a name = "motivation"></a>
 People that have worked with me in the past know that one of the things that I **dislike the most** is doing **repetitive tasks**.
 Copying and pasting snippets of code, running the same command multiple times, or clicking on the same UI elements repetitively.
-Yet I sill found myself almost daily wasting a significant amount of time trying to keep all of my devices configured in sync.
+Yet I still found myself almost daily wasting a significant amount of time trying to keep all of my devices configured in sync.

 I currently have my work MacBook, my personal MacBook, and a personal Debian LXC container hosted on [Proxmox](https://proxmox.com/en/) running on  a [web version of VS Code](https://github.com/cdr/code-server) that I connect on my iPad Pro using [Blink](https://blink.sh/) to do some lightweight coding tasks and administer my [homelab](https://github.com/mateusrevoredo/homelab) servers on the go.